-- Parents who suspect that a child is either the victim or the perpetrator of bullying including cyberbullying should discuss the matter with the child / Class Teacher / Head of Upper School or Lower School as appropriate, in order to establish a true picture.
-It may be that no further action is needed, but if it becomes clear that bullying is, taking place parents should work with the school to deal effectively with the problem. - Parents who are sure that a child is involved in either bullying or being bullied should discuss the problem with the Class Teacher or with the Head of Upper or Lower School.
+- Parents who suspect that a child is either the victim or the perpetrator of bullying including cyberbullying should discuss the matter with the child / Class Teacher / Pastoral Team as appropriate, in order to establish a true picture.
+It may be that no further action is needed, but if it becomes clear that bullying is, taking place parents should work with the school to deal effectively with the problem. - Parents who are sure that a child is involved in either bullying or being bullied should discuss the problem with the Class Teacher or with the Assistant Head of Wellbeing or Deputy Head (Pastoral.)